Arin-Grigoras/C-plus-minus/README.md

 ## Technologies
- For now it is being built with C.
+ For now it is being built with C and my own C library called CnPython [https://github.com/koreaneggroll/CnPython]